astorz/fend-capstone-travel-app/README.md

 The Capstone project asks students to implement *at least one* of a list of optional features to extend the project and its functionality.
 This project implements 3 of the suggested additional features:

 - Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
-- Incorporate icons into forecast [the project shows weather icons that summarize weather conditions].
+- Incorporate icons into forecast [the project shows weather icons that illustrate weather conditions].
 - Instead of just pulling a single day forecast, pull the forecast for multiple days.
 [This is implemented in cases where the travel date is more than 1 week away.]

 ## Using the repo